WISVCH/nwerc-2022/content/system.md

 This page describes current plans for the Programming Environment which will be available to each NWERC 2022 team.
 **Please note that these plans are subject to change.**

-Each team will be provided with one workstation, shared between team members.
+Each team will be provided with one laptop, shared between team members.
+Each laptop will have an external mouse.
-The configuration of each workstation will be as follows:
+The configuration of each laptop will be as follows:

 ## Software